 Your son will be invited along for about half an hour, to one of our Reception classes to meet our staff.
-Boys will feel as though they are coming for a play session and will be made to feel very comfortable by our staff, while their accompanying parent/carer enjoys a cup of tea while they wait nearby.
+Boys will feel as though they are coming for a play session and will be made to feel very comfortable by our staff, while their accompanying parent/carer wait nearby.
 We ask that you send along a copy of your son's latest nursery report (if he has been attending one) before you come.
 The purpose of us meeting with him is to see how he is developing and that he is within age-related expectations.
 Please note that we do not look to exclude boys at this very tender age, we are simply looking for potential.
 The assessment process for entry in to our Reception setting is particularly gentle.

 Assessment for boys looking to enter Years 1 & 2:

 If your son is a little older then he will be invited along to meet with our Lower School team for around 45 minutes to an hour.
 The assessment is more structured but still age appropriate and conducted in a very informal atmosphere.
 Boys attending will feel more like they are in a classroom working alongside a teacher; they can ask questions or for help at any time.
 During this time boys will do some simple maths, writing, reading and verbal reasoning.
 Scores are standardised so that we can take into consideration a boy's age, whether autumn, spring or summer born.
 Boys will also be asked some informal questions about themselves by the Head of our Lower School so we can get to know them a little better while they are here.
-We ask that you send along a copy of your son's latest end of year full school report before the day.
+We ask that you send along a copy of your son's latest end of year full school report before the day and a sample of writing done in school.
 Please note that our assessment process at this age is seeking to identify potential.
 We are looking for well-rounded boys with a genuine interest in education in the broadest sense of the word, with interests that stretch beyond the confines of the academic curriculum.